Dateline:Dec1, 2022

 The president visited the Palace of the Governors, the oldest public house in the United States, dating to 1610.
 Governor Lew Wallace had just finished writing his novel, "Ben-Hur," in the rambling old Spanish-built structure, but Wallace himself was not there.
 He was back in Indiana, campaigning for Hayes' successor, Garfield.

 Hayes and party were invited to speak, and besides the president, notable talks were given by Secretary of War, Alexander Ramsey, and General William T. Sherman.
-The president made brief, appropriate remarks, Ramsey regaled with a long, entertaining talk befitting his reputation as a raconteur, and Sherman seems to have offended everyone.
+The president made brief, appropriate remarks, Ramsey regaled with a long, entertaining talk befitting his reputation as a raconteur, and Sherman, once quoted as saying,"We should have another war with Old Mexico to make her take back New Mexico," seems to have offended everyone.

 President Hayes' train left Santa Fe on October 29, 1880, stopped briefly in Las Vegas, where the Don Miguel Rifles formed an honor guard while the president spoke briefly.
 They then left New Mexico and were back at the president's home in Fremont, Ohio by November 1, eleven days before the publication of "Ben-Hur."